-We usually do hate the arguments that disprove ours.
+We usually hate the arguments that disprove ours.

-Money, fame, career success… in the end they always prove to be unsatisfying things.
+Money, fame, career success – in the end they prove to be unsatisfying things.

-Things that money cannot buy: true joy, peace, kindness, goodness, faithfulness, gentleness, self-control, and eternal life.
+Things money cannot buy: true joy, peace, kindness, goodness, faithfulness, gentleness, self-control, and eternal life.

-Are you just praying that you don’t die?
+Are you praying you don’t die?
 Ah, but “to live is Christ and to die is gain!”

 “A pessimist sees the difficulty in every opportunity; an optimist sees the opportunity in ever difficulty.” – Winston Churchill